bugminer/bugminer/README.md

 to build the front end.
 Additionally, a data base has to be set up.

 ### Prerequisites
-1. Download and install Node.js
+1. Download and install Node.js, npm and maven
 2. Install MySQL (e.g. with XAMPP)
 3. Run `npm install -g grunt-cli`